-(g) "ABS" Warning Light
+(h) "ABS" Warning Light

-The light comes on with the ignition key turned to "ON".
-If the anti-lock brake system works properly, the light goes out after a few seconds.
-Thereafter, if the system malfunctions, the light comes on.
+The light comes on with the ignition key turned to the "ON" position.
+If the antilock brake system works properly, the light turns off after a few seconds.
+Thereafter, if the system malfunctions, the light comes on again.